Hiring a Designer: FAQ

 Wix.com is one of the most powerful design tools on the web.
 We’ve helped thousands of professional web designers optimize their talent and speed up their work flow.
-Wix also offers the Wix Arena, a marketplace where Wix users can search for professional help.
+Wix also offers the Wix Marketplace, where Wix users can search for professional design help.

 Finding the perfect designer can be a daunting task.
 We understand you have a lot of questions.
 What is the right design style for me?
 Who should I contact?
 How do I know I’m getting a fair value?

 To put your mind at ease, we’ve developed a set of topics accompanied by questions you should ask when searching for a designer:

 Oddly enough, experience and talent do not go hand-in-hand!
 Just because a designer has spent years designing, it doesn’t make them an aesthetic-pro.
 The best designers have a natural gift to see colors and shapes.
 Web designers must also understand how a user interacts with a site.
 In order to ensure a quality designer, you must make sure he or she is endowed with these traits.

 Where do you go for inspiration?

 Who is your favorite artist/ designer and why?

 Have you designed a website in my genre before?